smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

 ### SMA File Transfer Job Completion Messages

-The IBM i SMA File Transfer conforms to the general OpCon/xps rule that one or more completion or error messages will be sent to the OpCon/xps SAM, where they will be logged as Detailed Job Messages under the Job Configuration menu available for each job on a Schedule (accessed, e.g., from the right mouse context menu).
+The IBM i SMA File Transfer conforms to the general OpCon rule that one or more completion or error messages will be sent to the OpCon SAM, where they will be logged as Detailed Job Messages under the Job Configuration menu available for each job on a Schedule (accessed, e.g., from the right mouse context menu).

 The IBM i SMAFT programs may sometimes send important error messages to the IBM i operator's message queue (usually QSYSOPR), and they may also record information about errors in the SMAFT log files, when debug logging is turned on.
-But in all  cases, an effort is made to communicate all SMAFT error conditions to OpCon/xps using XML field codes that allow this information to be logged as one or more Detailed Job Messages.
+But in all  cases, an effort is made to communicate all SMAFT error conditions to OpCon using XML field codes that allow this information to be logged as one or more Detailed Job Messages.

-The IBM i SMAFT Agent also sends a final count of bytes received for each file to OpCon/xps so that it can be logged as a Detailed Job Message.
+The IBM i SMAFT Agent also sends a final count of bytes received for each file to OpCon so that it can be logged as a Detailed Job Message.

 ### SMA File Transfer Object Authority for IBM i